Doctor insights on:

 - What are the best shoes to help with running hip pain?

 - Ask a doctor a question free online

 - Best shoes for leg pain

 - Best shoes for ankle pain

-- Best running shoes for knee pain
+- The best running shoes for heel pain

-- Best running shoes for shin pain
+- The best walking shoes for heel pain

 - Talk to a orthopedic surgeon online for free